Conditions and diseases

 What is it?

-At your last gynaecological examination, cells were removed from your cervix using a brush or spatula.
-These cells were examined under the microscope in the laboratory by the pathologist.
-Your smear showed cells that were not completely normal.
+A cervical smear is a gynaecological exam in which cells are removed from the cervix using a brush or spatula.
+These cells are examined under the microscope in the laboratory by the pathologist.
+If the cervical smear shows cells that are not entirely normal, we refer to it an as an abnormal cervical smear.

 It is normal for most women to be anxious when they hear that an abnormality has been found in their smear.
-However, abnormal smears do not indicate the presence of cervical cancer in the vast majority of cases.
+However, abnormal smears do not indicate the presence of cervical cancerin the vast majority of cases.
 This cancer is relatively rare and occurs in 10 women out of 100,000 that are screened each year.
 On the other hand, abnormal smears are common.
-Perhaps it can be reassuring to know that 1 in 20 smears are found 'not to be completely normal' and require a second check or additional testing.
+One in twenty cervical smears are found 'not to be completely normal' and require a second check or additional testing.

 Causes?